“The moment you make a mistake in pricing, you’re eating into your reputation or your profits.” – Katharine Paine

 Service Charges – Add, Reduce, or Eliminate Shipping and Handling Charges.
 An alternative to raising prices is to consider adding a shipping or handling charge.
 This can be more easily absorbed into the customer’s cost structures and can spark the behaviour of larger orders.
 The outcome of sales revenue is the same while avoiding buyer backlash to a product price increase.
 Another approach to consider is if you do charge for shipping and handling now, consider reducing or eliminating the service charges for a specific time frame or volume to stimulate sales.

 The strategy to avoid

 A difficult pricing strategy and one your company should attempt to avoid is the sale environment strategy.
 This is the backbone of retail selling and can be seen being applied in industrial and wholesale markets.
 Sale environments are designed to spur people into action and are very short-term measures to increase sales.
 Often you see companies bring sales opportunities forward by offering the incentive to buy now, losing sales opportunities further down the track.

 Pricing strategies need to be carefully planned to align with your overall business strategy.
-How you wish to be seen in the market and how you want certain customers segments to respond.
-They should be well planned over a twelve-month to a two-year period of time-evolving the company customer base to what you would like them to be.
+How you wish to be seen in the market and how you want certain customer segments to respond.
+They should be well planned over a twelve-month to a two-year period time-evolving the company customer base to what you would like them to be.